 - Ask students to research bushfire survival strategies.
 Students should create a pamphlet to educate others about what to do in the event of a bushfire.

-- As a class, brainstorm a variety of poetry styles eg acrostic, shape, haiku.
+- As a class, brainstorm a variety of poetry styles, for example, acrostic, shape, haiku.
 Ask students to choose one and write a bushfire poem.

 illustrated by Christina Booth